DataDog/dd-trace-py/README.md

 ## Getting Started

-For a basic product overview and quick start, check out our [setup documentation][setup docs].
+For a basic product overview, installation and quick start, check out our [setup documentation][setup docs].

-For installation, configuration, and details about using the API, check out our [API documentation][pypi docs].
+For more advanced usage and configuration, check out our [API documentation][pypi docs].

 For descriptions of terminology used in APM, take a look at the [official documentation][visualization docs].